mit-ll-responsible-ai/hydra-zen/docs/source/structured_configs.rst

 ****************************

 Hydra supports configurations that are written in a yaml format or in Python via `structured configs <https://hydra.cc/docs/next/tutorials/structured_config/intro>`_.
-Structured configs are `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ whose type annotations (up to a limited assortment) can be leveraged by Hydra to provide runtime type checking for your configurations.
+Structured configs are `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ whose fields store the configuration values, and whose type annotations (up to a limited assortment) can be leveraged by Hydra to provide runtime type checking for of configuration values.

 An important feature of these structured configs is that they too can be serialized to yaml files by Hydra.
 This is critical, as it ensures that each job that is launched using Hydra is fully documented by – and can be reproduced from – a plain-text yaml configuration.